 One of the earliest Erica carnea (Winter Heath) to bloom, 'December Red' exhibits masses of narrow, urn-shaped flowers that open pink and deepen light purple over the season.
-Blooming heavily for weeks from mid winter to early spring (Dec-Feb), they beautifully smother the needle-like, mid green foliage.
+Blooming heavily for weeks from early to late winter (Dec-Feb), they beautifully smother the needle-like, mid green foliage.
 Great at providing winter color, this vigorous, low-growing, evergreen shrub creates an excellent groundcover for sunny locations while requiring little care.

 - Grows in an attractive mound, up to 6-12 in. tall (15-30 cm) and 18 in. across (45 cm).
 Spreading along the ground by procumbent stems, this perennial will form a dense groundcover over time.